dbaptiste08/GroupProject1/README.md

 The task at hand is to create and model a database for a membership based tennis club.
 In order to use this club, members must purchase a membership and in return get access to the club’s courts which include indoor and outdoor courts, access to a variety of tournaments, lessons with a tennis coach, and orders.

 # Data Model:
+Explanation of data model:

+Our model is used to represent a hypothetical tennis club that is membership based that is focused on the management operations, and the several services members can choose from.

+Members are the heart of this tennis club, and at the tennis club they can reserve one on one lessons with the staff, which is represented with coach reservations.
+Since coaches are employees, we created a many to many relationship to demonstrate that members can have many different coaches and coaches can provide lessons to many different employees.
+These training sessions have set attributes including location and length of session.

+Members can also reserve numerous different services at the tennis club.
+We created a facility table to demonstrate the physical spaces the tennis club has.
+The tennis club houses courts, restaurants, gift shops, and spas representing the attribute facility type.
+There is also a description attribute that describes the facility.
+There is a 1 to many relationship between facility and amenities because of the specific numerous services at each facility.
+We created two separate entities, so we could create an associative identity between members and amenities named Amenity_Reservation.
+Since, it is highly uncommon for a member to say reserve a whole restaurant or spa we created a many to many between amenities and members, to specify what one particular service at a particular facility.

+Members have numerous payments they make to the club thus we created a one-to-many relationship specifying amount, method, and date.
+Since, there are items a member wishes to order from the tennis club including clothing and racquets, represented by inventorytype, we created an additional associative identity between inventory and order.
+We named this entity Order_Details which describes the priceEach and quantityOrdered.

+Lastly, this tennis club has numerous employees.
+Like any good business the manager of the tennis club has details on the employees, including names and phone numbers.
+We created a one to many relationship between employees and employee type to expand on the attributes of said employees.
+EmployeeType includes information such as part-time or full-time status, the specific facility the employee works at and the pay type based on the employee’s later specifications.
+Since employees work at the facilities and tournaments we demonstrated this relationship by creating a one to many relationship between employees and the above two entities.

 <img width="851" alt="New Model" src="https://github.com/dbaptiste08/GroupProject1/assets/149968815/6cb4a082-5280-4591-a84f-bc719ab0e3ce">